nzayisengaemmy939/myjOurney/README.md

 #my journey
-this is my journey in programming
+this is my journey in programming;
+and i like this;